The Case of the Golden Idol: Reception

-The Case of the Golden Idol received "generally positive" reviews according to review aggregator Metacritic.
-Critics praised the innovative and complex use of deduction to solve the puzzles in the game.
-Writing for The Guardian, Simon Parkin praised the game's "genuinely new and inventive forms of play" and "innovative" puzzles.
-Nicole Carpenter for Polygon praised the game's ability to "take the time to consider each scene in depth", and "expand past its own boundaries...leaving me thinking about its clues long after I've closed the game".
+Critics praised the innovative use of deduction to solve the puzzles in the game, with several reviewers highlighting the experience of discovering and understanding the game's clues.
+Writing for The Guardian, Simon Parkin praised the game's "genuinely new and inventive forms of play" and innovative puzzles.
+Nicole Carpenter for Polygon highlighted the game's ability to "take the time to consider each scene in depth" and "expand past its own boundaries...leaving me thinking about its clues long after I've closed the game".
+Edge commended the innovative use of ancillary questions across cases and the use of misdirection and red herrings.